Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Experimental details

 For TreeDSB, we use the checkpoints provided by \citet{noble2023treebased} which were trained for 50 IPF iterations.

 We also report results for the WIN algorithm from \citet{korotin2022wasserstein}.
-This is an iterative algorithm inspired by \citet{alvarez16_fixedpoint}; it pushes forward a source latent distribution $\rho$ through a function $G$ to give a generative model $\nu = G \# \rho$ for the barycentre, and also learns maps $T_i$ and $T_i^{-1}$ transporting from the generated barycentre to the marginals and vice versa.
+This is an iterative algorithm inspired by \citet{alvarez16_fixedpoint}; it pushes forward a source latent distribution $\rho$ through a function $G$ to give a generative model $\nu = G \# \rho$ for the barycentre, and also learns maps $T_i$ and $T_i^{-1}$ transporting from the generated barycentre to and from the marginals respectively.
 In our experiments, the barycentre generator $\nu = G \# \rho$ was unable to fit the true barycentre accurately, nor were the maps $T_i^{-1} \# \mu_i$.
 We hypothesise that the neural maps struggle to model the discontinuous transports well.
-However, the combined map $(\sum_i \lambda_i T_i) \# \nu$ was able to give a good approximation of the true barycentre, which are the results we report in Figure 2 and Table 2.
+However, the combined map $(\sum_i \lambda_i T_i) \# \nu$ was able to give a good approximation of the true barycentre, which are the results we report in \Cref{fig:2d_3datasets_plot} and \Cref{tab:2d_table}.

 Additionally, we applied the W2CB \citep{korotin2021_bary_no_minimax} and NOTWB \citep{kolesov2024estimating} algorithms to this example, but were unable find hyperparameters to make the algorithms to converge to the correct solution.
 Again, this may be due to the difficulty in modelling the discontinuous transports with neural networks.
 We also anticipate that the loss landscapes caused by this complex example may have caused these methods to get stuck in local minima.
 It appears that the iterative schemes of TreeDSBM, TreeDSB, and WIN aid in overcoming such issues.